 Section 80EEB: Deduction in Respect of Purchase of Electric Vehicle

-One of the most important aspects of mitigating climate change and promoting green growth is electric mobility.
-Currently, India has 2 million Electric Vehicles (EVs) on road.
-More than half of all vehicle models are expected to be electrified by 2030.
-To promote green mobility, the Government of India introduced various benefits to the Indian citizens.
-One such benefit is given under Section 80EEB of the Income Tax Act, 1961.
-This section came into force on April 1, 2020, meaning the benefit under Section 80EEB can be taken from A.Y.
+Electric Mobility occupies a vital position in mitigating climate change and enabling green growth.
+Presently, there are about 2 million Electric Vehicles running on Indian roads.
+More than half of all vehicle models will run on electrical power by 2030.
+The Government of India offered various benefits for the citizens to encourage people towards green mobility.
+One such benefit is provided under Section 80EEB of the Income Tax Act, 1961.
+This came into force on April 1, 2020, and therefore, the benefit under Section 80EEB can be availed from A.Y.
 2020-2021 onwards.

-This article tries to cover all aspects of Section 80EEB and how to maximize the tax benefits from the said section.
+This article covers all aspects of Section 80EEB and how to maximize the tax benefits from these provisions.

 Table of Content